SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C ultimate patho notesheet.md

 	- lateral colalteral not impacted in spite of impact here, but the otehr side the medial collateral would open up
 25. - chondromalacia patella - runniers knee. kneecap pain , - due to kneecap rubbing against 1 side of knee joint + irritation
 26. high ankle sprain = - foot forced to rotate to outside, can be put in cast or screw can be put in if injury unstable to hold tibia + fibula in place...
+27. injury to inf gluteal nns will impact the gluteus maximus, so no more extension of hip and most likely to have this with posterior dislocation of the femur.

 dz of peripheral nerve + muscle
 1. peripheral neuropathy... caused by diabetes, vitamin def, alc, drugs / supplements, toxins, heavy metals, vasculitis, amyloid, paraneoplastic, etc.... motor + sensory: slow progression + symmetrical mostly with stocking/glove distrib - most common , some effect on **longest nerves of body first before other effects, which goes to fingers/toes first**